Gia12345/Gia12345.github.io/index.md

 ---
 ### [Analysis of Anonymous Data using Logistic Regression and K Neighbors Classifier with python](https://github.com/Gia12345/Journey-Projects/tree/master/Data-Science-Data-Analysis-Projects/Anonymous%20Data%20Analysis)

 Analyzed anonymous data to classify data into one of two categores.
-Created, trained, saved, and retrieved model to use on test data.
+Created, trained, saved, and retrieved models to use on test data.
 Results required were the probability that the record was classfied as 1 (vs 0).

 #### Data
-From csv file (see [sample](https://github.com/Gia12345/Journey-Projects/blob/master/Data-Science-Data-Analysis-Projects/Anonymous%20Data%20Analysis/data/exercise_02_trainslice_2.csv))
+- From csv file (see [sample](https://github.com/Gia12345/Journey-Projects/blob/master/Data-Science-Data-Analysis-Projects/Anonymous%20Data%20Analysis/data/exercise_02_trainslice_2.csv))
+- 40,000 records in training set
+- 10,000 records in test set
+- 100 features

 #### Skills

-- Analyzed 40,000 records in the training set and 10,000 records in the test set.
-- Records included 100 features.
 - Python libraries used include sklearn, numpy, and pandas.
 - Created and used a personal library.
 - Used Spyder editor.